anolilab/cerebro/README.md

-# cerebro
+# Cerebro

-cerebro is a delightful toolkit for building Node-based command-line interfaces (CLIs) in TypeScript or modern JavaScript, with support for:
+Cerebro is a delightful toolkit for building Node-based command-line interfaces (CLIs) in TypeScript or modern JavaScript, with support for:

 *parameters* - command-line arguments and options